tangentyh/notes-of-tan/docs/backend/java/javaConcurrency.md

    - extending — extend one of the abstract classes that support a particular style of fork/join processing, defines a `compute` method that somehow uses the control methods supplied by this base class
      - tags — for use of specialized subclasses
      - base `final` support methods — should minimally implement protected methods
-     - `java.util.concurrent.RecursiveAction` — A recursive resultless `ForkJoinTask`
+     - `java.util.concurrent.RecursiveAction` — a recursive no return value `ForkJoinTask`
        ```java
        public abstract class RecursiveAction extends ForkJoinTask<Void>
        ```